-Rules of Operation and Use of University Information System of University of Economics in Prague (PR 7/2018)
+Rules of Operation and Use of University Information System of Prague University of Economics and Business (PR 7/2018)

-Pursuant to Act No. 101/2000 Coll., as amended, this order with the whole-school scope stipulates the rules of operation and use of the University Information System at the University of Economics in Prague and the manner of handling personal data contained therein.
+Pursuant to Act No. 101/2000 Coll., as amended, this order with the whole-school scope stipulates the rules of operation and use of the University Information System at the Prague University of Economics and Business and the manner of handling personal data contained therein.
 The order follows the PR 01/2007.
 The order replaces the order PR 08/2011, which is canceled by this order.

 |Name:||Ing.
 Milan Nidl, MBA||prof. Ing.
 Hana Machkova, CSc|